Azure-Samples/azure-search-openai-demo/docs/deploy_features.md

 ## Enabling language picker

 You can optionally enable the language picker to allow users to switch between different languages.
-Currently, the app supports the following languages:

-- English
-- Spanish
-- French
-- Japanese
+Currently, it supports English, Spanish, French, and Japanese.

 To add support for additional languages, create new locale files and update `app/frontend/src/i18n/config.ts` accordingly.
 To enable language picker, run: